HOME

 Most outrageously expensive consoles and pieces of outboard gear are purchased to impress clients by staying current with audio magazine buzz.
 Sometimes they may increase production speed, but more often they slow things down.
 Most often, the buyers of the gear are not the operators of it.
 Superstitious or insecure clients with heads full of buzz words rather than facts, care far too much about audio gear and far too little about the recording engineer's skill.

-[PLEASE go get "Tom Dowd & The Language Of Music" and watch it !]
+PLEASE, go get the DVD "Tom Dowd & The Language Of Music" and watch it!
+Twice!!

 In over 40 years of recording clients, I can't actually remember discussing equipment with anyone who was a decent musician.
 When the studio hands the client the finished master or CD, all that really matters is listeners' emotional response to the recording.
 The public almost never hears or reads about the recording equipment, and couldn't care less.
 Most people at the movies get up and leave when the credits start, and most people never read the CD booklet either.
 I have occasionally detailed the gear and the processing for audiophile market recordings because sometimes audio purists like to read about how little was done in the recording process to deteriorate the music, but in the history since hi-fi began, I can only recall a few dozen records that offered this kind of information.
 It is rare indeed that a record reviewer ever mentions the sound of the record, unless it's really bad.
 If it's good, it is simply assumed to enhance the musical message contained in the tracks.
 Reviews LINK